y0zg/terraform-eks-core/documentation/install_eks.md

 In order to use the module, create manually the following objects in AWS:

 * VPC in selected region.
 It is recommended to create VPC with /16 CIDR;
+* Security groups in a created VPC to define an external access to the cluster;
 * IAM role for EKS cluster according to the requirements - https://docs.aws.amazon.com/eks/latest/userguide/service_IAM_role.html;
 * IAM role for the worker nodes according to the requirements - https://docs.aws.amazon.com/eks/latest/userguide/worker_node_IAM_role.html;
 * SSH key pair that will be used for SSH access to the worker nodes.